 In addition, infections around your mouth, teeth, gums, tongue, can also make lymph nodes around that area to be swollen.

 To further expand on the problem, while answering to a question on “small movable lump under my ear on jawline and painful burning ear all on the same side” [healthcaremagic.com], Dr. Deepashree suggests the possibility of it arising from an infected lymph node near the ears.
 Treatment of a swollen lymph node is mainly by antibiotics.
 Painkillers might be given if it is sore.

-Finally, a possible cause of a lump on the jawline, related to lymph nodes is lymphoma or cancer of lymph nodes.
+Finally, a possible cause, related to lymph nodes is lymphoma or cancer of lymph nodes.
 In most instances, “cancerous nodes are nonpainful, fixed in place (not able to be moved around with pressure) and are slowly growing in size” [doctorslounge.com].

 If you have a hard pea sized lump on your jawline, it could be a cyst.
 According to medicalnewstoday.com, “cysts are closed capsules or sac-like structures, typically filled with liquid, semisolid or gaseous material - very much like a blister.
 Cysts occur within the tissue, and can affect any part of the body.”
 They are usually painless, slow growing and when rolled under the skin, they are smooth to touch.